CatCares/CatCares_MD/README.md

 4. (FUTURE) Check Up Cat
 5. (FUTURE) Displays the location of nearby veterinarians
 6. (FUTURE) Consultation about cat animals with a vetenarian

+### Requirements :

+* Android Studio Dolphin 2021.3.1
+* External Device with minimum Lollipop Version
+* USB Cable (to Connect Android Device to your Computer)